 Highin countries with free-roaming pigs, poor sanitation and informal animal slaughterGlobal distribution of cysticercosis, 2011 (PNG)

-50 millioncases of epilepsy worldwide occur in regions where Taenia solium is endemicRead TRS N° 972
+50 millioncases of epilepsy worldwide.
+One third occur in regions where Taenia solium is endemicRead TRS N° 972